lukejagodzinski/meteor-astronomy-validators/README.md

 As you can see, we've added `minLength` validator to the `title` field.
 We just pass an object of key - value pairs, where key is the field name and value is validation function.
 The `minLength` is one of many predefined validation functions.
 You can also create your own functions.
 In the next section of this document you will find list of all validators.

 The validation function takes two arguments, both are optional.
 The first one is the option(s) that given validator may need to work.
 It can be array, string, number, boolean or any object.
-It depends on validator type.
-The second argument is custom error message.
+It depends on the validator's type.
+The second argument is a custom error message.
 You can skip that one if you want to display default message.

 We also have several ways of adding validators to already defined schema.